Automating palletizing - 5 barriers to overcome | Rocketfarm

 Let’s start off by learning how you can acquire a solution, as this process isn’t always too obvious.

-1. Acquisition barrier
+1. Acquisition Barrier

 If your production consists of boxes less than 20 kg and a production rate of less than 30 cases-per-minute, then you might be within range of utilizing palletizing cobots.
 To check if your products can be palletized by a cobot, you can simply visit the Fast Track to Cobot Palletizing.